amirsul/covid-testing/README.md

    - If the calibration time is acceptable

 3. If both checks pass, the data is stored in memory.
-4. When the user types `"stop"`, the session ends and results are saved to `covid-results.csv`.
+4. When the user types "stop", the session ends and results are saved to covid-results.csv.

 ##  Output

-The script creates a `covid-results.csv` file with the following format:
+The script creates a covid-results.csv file with the following format: